Kira Buckland: Personal life

 Buckland graduated with a degree in Japanese and is proficient in Spanish.
 She moved to Southern California in 2011 and worked miscellaneous jobs while training to be a professional voice actor, such as a feline neonatal caregiver.

-Before her professional career, Buckland was familiar with the manga series JoJo's Bizarre Adventure, got a tattoo of a star on the back of her neck which resembles the Joestar Birthmark, and during her career expressed a desire to voice of the character Jolyne Cujoh in an official project.
+Before her professional career, Buckland was familiar with the manga series JoJo's Bizarre Adventure and got a tattoo of a star on the back of her neck which resembles the Joestar Birthmark.
+During her career she expressed a desire to voice of the character Jolyne Cujoh in an official project.
 She would eventually voice the character in the anime adaptation of JoJo's Bizarre Adventure: Stone Ocean.